lilianschuster/GlacierMIP3/2023_exploratory_analysis_notebooks/Readme.md

     - **(at the moment not anymore used for anything in the manuscript)**

 ### 3: further analysis of steady state, time to reach 50 or 80% of the total changes, and of regional characteristics related to these regional differences

 - `3a_response_time_analysis_with_2020_shift.ipynb`
     - time to reach 50 or 80% of the total changes (median over all models
         - also done for every glacier model separately (but this uses the "unshifted" data (to check!!!)
         - creates supplemental figures of "Time to reach 50%/80 % of the changes statistics"
     - `3depr_response_time_analysis.ipynb`:
         - old version without a simulation year shift (maybe nice for GlacierMIP3 Part 2 study)

 - `3b_extract_regional_climatic_glacier_median_response_time_characteristics.ipynb`
     -  extracts all the regional glacier/climate and response time characteristics and saves them under:
         - creates '3_shift_summary_region_characteristics.csv'
     - `3depr_fitted_glacier_response_clustering_all_exp_OLD.ipynb`:
         - also includes exponential fit clustering
         - deprecated
     - `3depr_fitted_glacier_response_clustering_temp_above_0_8.ipynb`:
         - this is the same (but an older version notebook), thatonly used exponential fits with experiments with data >=0.8°C
         - deprecated

 - `3c_lowess_shifted_fit_region_characteristics_glacier_response.ipynb`
+   - does the K-means clustering
+   - creates Fig. 3b,c,d
+   - creates Fig. 4

 ### 4: further aggregated figures such as the world map